Chapter 6: In the Wilds by the Xap'yu

 He offered Naxa a clasp, which she took somewhat hesitantly.
 R’vag glanced at her, then at Karrgos.
 Finally, he relaxed and released her hand before it veered into the territory of flirtation.

-“It’s great to see you too, Karrgos,” he said as he respectfully stepped away from Naxa and offered a clasp to Karrgos.
-It was taken with a lot of teeth gnashing.
+“It’s great to see you too, Karrgos,” R’vag added as he respectfully stepped away from Naxa and offered a clasp to Karrgos.
+It was taken with a little teeth gnashing.

 “So….”
 Jyevodirr spoke up, stepping in the line of sight of the two adults, “Why exactly does everyone look sullen here?
 Are visitors unwelcome?”